 Q3 = 45 minutes = 25 marks

-You’ll note here that our planning of mark allocation in Saturday’s masterclass is very similar to the above split (give or take some integration marks missing).
+You’ll note here that our planning of mark allocation in the masterclass is very similar to the above split.

-Now with the Flote example above, I’m not sure if variant 1 was the easiest of the lot or in the middle of the pack or the hardest one.
+Now in your last MCS exam that you took, I’m not sure if your specific variant was the easiest of the lot or in the middle of the pack or the most difficult one.
 If you scored just around 50/100 for it, there is a likely possibility that you’ve failed.
 CIMA themselves urge students to attempt to get at least 60% on a 100-mark exam.
 I am assuming here then that on average, when the 60/100 is scaled, you are around the 80/150 scaled mark.

 If your mark was close to the 60/100 level, let’s say around 57-62%, then there might be a chance that you did not pass, depending on the exam variant that you got on the exam day.
 So do be careful about scoring just enough.
 The goal should be to score better than 60/100.
 The truth of the matter is that if you obtain a good mark, then there is really no way that it could be scaled into a fail.

 I hope this helps you understand the scoring a bit.

 PS It might also be a good idea to know about the core activities and the level of answers that gain you the best marks – check those out here.

 To see CIMA’s take on the Case Study Exam Results, check out below video: